thoth-station/dependency-monkey/README.md

 * Failed: All Containers in the Validation job have terminated, and at least one Container has terminated in failure.

 * Unknown: For some reason the state of the Validation job could not be obtained.

+## Validator Interface

+Each Validation is carried out in its specific ecosystem, so per ecosystem there is a Validator, they get run as OpenShift Jobs, therefore they are wrapped up in a container image.
+Validator container images are located in [images/](images/).

+All Validators expect two environment variables: `ECOSYSTEM` and `STACK_SPECIFICATION`, they should be injected into a running container.
+For convenience all Validators should use the entrypoint `validate`.

 # Deployment